MojosBeans100/MS4-spaceport/TESTING.md

 ## Overview of automated testing
-Basic automated testing was undertaken for the main CRUD functions of the website.
-The Skywatch API requests added complexity to this (the create pipeline and delete pipeline both make a request to the API).
+Basic automated testing was undertaken for the some of the main CRUD functions of the website.
+The Skywatch API requests added complexity to this.
+Some research into the Mock/Patch function was undertaken, but the developer felt it was beyond their technical level to implement these functions at this point in the diploma.

-### Test Forms
-### Test Models
-### Test Views
+Functions which did not make a request to the API were tested.

 # Manual Testing
 ## User Story 1